vegaprotocol/specs/protocol/0039-MKTD-market_depth_calculation.md

 The market depth information should include pegged order volume.

+_as per Pete B - the levels are not implemented:_
 The volume at each level should be split into normal, pegged and market making order volumes to allow them to be drawn with different attributes in the console.

-Best bid/ask pairs should be generated for all orders and for all orders excluding pegged.
+Best bid/ask pairs should be generated for all orders and for all orders excluding pegged. _(is this actually **pair**, singular?)_

 `Cumulative volume` is the total volume in the book between the current price level and top of the book.
 The market depth service will not build this information, instead we will rely on the client building it.